ArabiaClouds/ArabiaClouds/accounting/overview/main_concepts/intro.rst

 Of course, ArabiaClouds is mobile too.
 You can use it to check your accounts on ArabiaClouds go.

-Try ArabiaClouds now, and join 2 million happy users.
+Try ArabiaClouds now, and join our happy users.